qbead/qbeadWebsite/content/book/book.md

 Welcome to the table of contents for the SpinWheel!
 We hope you enjoy learning to use the SpinWheel for yourself.

+This concept map illustrates how the online lessons and adventures (unfilled hexagons) are connected to the paper field guide (filled hexagons).
+Here you will find both adventures that use the SpinWheel directly (double-lined hexagons), along with lessons that further explore some of the key concepts you’ll encounter in the adventures (single-lined hexagons).
+You can click the hexagons to navigate to each page!

 <style>
 @font-face {
   font-family: 'xkcd';